OMA is one of the growing brands in the treadmill industry, and they manufacture a different range of machines to fit all buyers’ needs.

 The 5925CAI treadmill can do the job efficiently for most walkers and lite runners when it comes to performance.
 It includes a 3.0 HP quiet motor that lets you enjoy the fun of indoor running at the highest speed of 11.2 MPH.

-Its built-in 55″ x 20″ HDF running surface can support up to 300 pounds of and the two thick cushions prevent you from knee injuries and joint pain.
+Its built-in 55″ x 20″ HDF running surface can support up to 300 pounds, and the two thick cushions prevent you from knee injuries and joint pain.

 While running at your full pace, you can use up to a 15% incline to make your home workout tough enough to burn 2x calories while spending less time on the treadmill.

-The OMA 2925CAI Treadmill comes with an extended deck that can create enough space to walk and run comfortably without hitting your legs and elbows on the machine.
+The OMA 2925CAI Treadmill has an extended deck that creates enough space to walk and run comfortably without hitting your legs and elbows on the machine.

-It’s equipped with a total of 6 shock-absorbing cushions so that you can work out longer and harder, with less fatigue and more comfort.
+It’s equipped with 6 shock-absorbing cushions so that you can work out longer and harder with less fatigue and more comfort.

 The OMA’s space-saver design is a fantastic feature to keep it folded up and stored after completing your session.
 It is very convenient, especially for small spaces.